Rick Davies: Supertramp

-Hodgson quit Supertramp in 1983.
-Davies' relationship with him had deteriorated and the group's last hit before his departure, "My Kind of Lady", featured little involvement from Hodgson as either a writer or performer.
+Hodgson quit Supertramp in 1983 and the group's last hit before his departure, "My Kind of Lady", featured little involvement from him as either a writer or performer.
 The song was a showcase for Davies's vocal range, with him singing in everything from a booming bass to a piercing falsetto to his natural raspy baritone.
 With Davies firmly at the helm, Supertramp returned to a more non-commercial, progressive rock-oriented sound with the album Brother Where You Bound and had another hit with "Cannonball".
 The band continued to tour and record for another five years before disbanding, with a mutual agreement between the members that Supertramp had run its course.

 In 1997, during work on what would have been his first solo album, Davies decided to reform Supertramp.
 The band promptly returned to recording and touring, which yielded another two studio albums before they split again.
 Supertramp reunited in 2010 for their 70–10 tour.
-A 2015 tour was announced but ultimately cancelled due to Davies' health issues, battling Multiple Myeloma.
+A 2015 tour was announced but ultimately cancelled due to Davies's health issues; he was battling multiple myeloma.

-In late August 2018, Rick Davies gave a rare interview in which he expressed that, for the most part, he has overcome his health problems and enjoys playing music again, something he couldn't do around 2016, when he was under medical treatment.
-Indeed, Davies can be seen performing a few tracks as Ricky and the Rockets in a rehearsal/sound check at a bar, with Supertramp's current members at his side.
-However, he also stated that it was unlikely that they would ever perform again as Supertramp.
-Ricky and the Rockets performed another show, this time on 10 June 2022 at the Stephen Talkhouse in Amagansett, New York.
+In late August 2018 Davies gave a rare interview in which he expressed that, for the most part, he had overcome his health problems and enjoyed playing music again.
+Davies later performed a few tracks as Ricky and the Rockets in a rehearsal/sound check at a bar, along with Supertramp's current members, but said it was unlikely that they would ever perform again as Supertramp.
+Ricky and the Rockets performed another show on 10 June 2022 at the Stephen Talkhouse in Amagansett, New York.

+Starting with the band's first album in 1970, Davies shared lead vocals with Supertramp song-writing partner Roger Hodgson until the latter's departure in 1983, at which point he became the sole lead vocalist of the group.
+Davies's voice was deeper than Hodgson's, and he usually employed a raspy baritone which stood in stark contrast to his bandmate's tenor, but he occasionally sang in a falsetto which superficially resembled Hodgson's vocals, such as on "Goodbye Stranger" and "My Kind of Lady".
+He was the band's only constant member, and composed some of their best-known songs, including "Rudy", "Bloody Well Right", "Crime of the Century", "Ain't Nobody But Me", "From Now On", "Gone Hollywood", "Goodbye Stranger", "Just Another Nervous Wreck", "My Kind of Lady", "Cannonball" and "I'm Beggin' You".

+In 1977 Davies and Hodgson reduced their 50% share of songwriting royalties, in order to give a share to bassist Dougie Thomson, saxophonist John Helliwell and drummer Bob Siebenberg, and to the band's manager.
+Hodgson said that the change was intended "to keep the band functioning and happy".
+This arrangement lasted until 2018; in 2021 Thomson, Helliwell and Siebenberg sued Hodgson and Davies.
+In 2023 Davies settled out of court and in August 2025 a U.S. appeals court ruled that Hodgson must share royalties with his ex-bandmates.